CBBIO/FANTASIA/docs/source/method.rst

 ^^^^^^^^^^^^^^^^^^^^^^
 To avoid duplicates and ensure that only the most reliable annotation is kept for each combination of protein accession (``accession``) and GO term (``go_id``), FANTASIA retains only the GO term with the highest reliability index (RI) for each unique pair.
 This step improves the precision of functional annotations by eliminating redundancies.

-Identifying Parent Terms
+Identifying Leaf Terms
 ^^^^^^^^^^^^^^^^^^^^^^
-To enrich the functional analysis, FANTASIA identifies the parent GO terms associated with each annotated GO term.
+To refine the functional analysis, FANTASIA identifies the most specific GO terms (leaf nodes) associated with each annotated GO term.
+Instead of propagating annotations to broader parent terms, we focus on retaining only the most detailed functional descriptors.
 This is achieved using the ``goatools`` library [GOATools]_, which allows navigation through the Gene Ontology (GO) hierarchy.
-Parent terms provide a broader context for the biological functions, processes, or cellular components associated with the proteins, facilitating higher-level functional analyses.
+By selecting leaf terms, we ensure that the annotations reflect the most precise biological functions, processes, or cellular components associated with the proteins, enhancing the specificity of the functional analysis.

 TopGO Compatibility
 ^^^^^^^^^^^^^^^^^^^^^^